Photo of Charles Curtis courtesy of The Kansas State Historical Society

 Topeka Cemetery Where Charles Curtis and his wife Annie Elizabeth Baird are buried

-Curtis Family Cemetery Private Curtis Family Cemetery, Topeka, Kansas (no, Charles Curtis IS NOT buried there)
+Curtis Family Memorial Gardens - Private Curtis Family Cemetery, North Topeka, Kansas

 Resources and recommended books for reading.

 "Whispers Like Thunder" - movie project by Luis Moro about Conley sisters was to be filmed in ?>Kansas;